 Snowboard Camber and Rocker

 Camber delivers a lively, stable ride and provides pop and responsiveness on hardpack or groomed runs, especially when powering out of turns.
 Experienced, speed-oriented riders favor cambered boards.

-Flat (neutral, or no camber).
-Enables quick turns and maximum feel while increasing float.
+Flat (neutral, or no camber) boards are what they sound like: flat or nearly flat underfoot rather than cambered.
+They enable quick turns and maximum feel while increasing float.

 Rocker (aka reverse camber) creates upturned tips and tails.
 The design excels in powder and when jibbing or riding rails in the park.
 Rockered boards are softer than cambered boards and tend to have a surfy feel that offers easy turn initiation, making them popular among novice riders.
 Experienced riders, though, can still coax powerful rides out of them.